Imperialist Beauty Standards Rule in the Philippines

 Obviously Filipino women who gave birth to those contestants, to name a few among many, either traveled around the world where they met their partners, or foreign men were the ones who had gone to the Philippines.
 The fascination, even obsession, with Western standards of beauty dates back to the former western colonials which relegated the indigenous population to a lower social stratum.
 Analysts of colonialism have pointed to the socio-cultural problems which arise from that.
 But in developing countries like the Philippines, mestizos tend to be admired.

 Some countries view such minorities either with contempt or a tinge of admiration.
-In colonial India, the offspring of Britons who married the natives were labelled "half caste," "Anglo-Indian" or "Eurasian," among others.
+In colonial India, the offspring of Britons who married the natives were labeled "half caste," "Anglo-Indian" or "Eurasian," among others.
 (In Africa there were the Creoles or Mulattoes.)
 The mixed-race actress, Merle Oberon whose exoticism took her to the Hollywood zenith in the 1930s and 1940s, was born in India but claimed she was born in Tasmania, a secret she kept till her death.

 It was former US President Barack Obama who spelled things out clearly when he described himself in an interview as a "mutt" soon after he was elected in 2008 as the media were digging into his antecedents.
 Curiously, he chose to call one of his biographical pre-election books "Dreams from My Father."
 This may have been to highlight the racism that pervades much of American society towards what were first called "negroes," then "colored folks" and finally "blacks."
 The era of miscegenation lasted centuries, when marriages between white and black couples were often ostracized.